lukaszdworako/botnet_public/README.md

 VM can be found here:
 scp UTORID@dh2020pcXX.utm.utoronto.ca:/virtual/csc427/botnettutorial-vm.zip .

+If you are not in vmware 16, please open **workstation pro** of whatever version you have, right click, manage, hardware compatibility, accept defaults, alter, then start

 There is a reported issue with the VM if you are not using the latest version of vmware, i.e. vmware version 16.
 Please update to this version

 ## Task 1